CosmicMind/Motion/README.md

 ## Welcome to Motion

-Motion is a new tool used to create transition animations between view controllers.
+Motion is a tool used to create transition animations between view controllers.

 ## Sample